itstimwhite/Youtube_Channel_Apify_Actor/README.md

 Apify SDK https://sdk.apify.com/

-# Personal data
-Some pages you on the internet contain personal data.
-If you choose to input a url that has personal data you should be aware of the legalities of collecting such information and whether or not your use case is legitimate and/or ethical.
-Further personal data is protected by GDPR in the European Union and by other regulators globally.
-You can find more information on the legalities of web scraping on the Apify blog.
-But always consult a lawyer before collecting personal data and ensure you are operating legally.
-We assume no liability for the misuse of this product.
+## What does [Actor Name] do?
+YouTube Channel Contact Scraper will enable you to get more data from YouTube than the official YouTube API.

+Youtube Channel Apify Actor can scrape:
+- Channel Name
+- Channel Location
+- Emails
+- Social media profiles (including TikTok, Instagram, Twitter, LinkedIn, & more.)
+- Subscriber count
+- Verified status (Verified, Official Artist Channel, or unverfieid)

+## Is it legal to scrape [target website name]?
+Note that personal data is protected by GDPR in the European Union and by other regulations around the world.
+You should not scrape personal data unless you have a legitimate reason to do so.
+If you're unsure whether your reason is legitimate, consult your lawyers.
+We also recommend that you read our blog post: [is web scraping legal?](https://blog.apify.com/is-web-scraping-legal/)